cbruegg/packetloss-watchdog/README.md

 PLWD_RESTART_TIME:                               The time of day at which the router should be restarted.
 (Defaults to 05:00)
 PLWD_CANCEL_PENDING_AFTER_NORMAL_MEASUREMENTS:   After this number of non-exceeding measurements, any pending router restart is canceled.
 (Defaults to 4)
 PLWD_MEASUREMENT_DELAY_AFTER_RESTART_MS:         The duration to wait until measurements should be resumed after a router restart.
 (Defaults to 30.0m)
+PLWD_MEASUREMENT_DURATION_MS:                    The duration of the packet loss measurement.
+(Defaults to 3m)
 ```

 ## Issues